lingthio/Flask-User/docs/source/customization.rst

 **Extra registration fields in UserProfile model**

 * Add extra fields to the User data model
-* Extend a custom MyRegisterForm class from the built-in flask.ext.user.forms.RegisterForm class.
+* Extend a custom MyRegisterForm class from the built-in flask_user.forms.RegisterForm class.
   See :ref:`customizingformclasses`.
 * Add extra fields to the form **using identical field names**.
 * Specify your custom registration form: ``user_manager = UserManager(db_adapter, app, register_form=MyRegisterForm)``